-Earlier this month hit its lowest point since January as the House of Lords debated amendments to the Article 50 bill.
-Its last visit below $1.22 against the US dollar came before May announced the UK will leave the EU’s Single Market, although it has since recovered - this afternoon it was trading at $1.2533.
+Last week the pound hit its lowest point since January as the House of Lords debated amendments to the Article 50 bill.
+Its last visit below $1.22 against the US dollar came before May announced the UK will leave the EU’s Single Market, although it has since recovered – this morning it was trading at $1.2216.

 Yet the consensus is that the triggering of Article 50 itself will not be the shock event that the past few months might imply.